-On July 12th, we released our first major update for 2018 – called 2018.1.
+On July 12th, we released our first major update for Revit 2018 – called 2018.1.
 We hope you like the straightforward release numbering system.
-We are a little late, but now that 2018.1 is available, we thought it be a good time to update the Revit roadmap with you and point out a few changes.
+We are a little late, but now that Revit 2018.1 is available, we thought it be a good time to share a Revit roadmap update with you and point out a few changes.

 But before we go into that, we want to give a shout out to Revit’s birthday.
 Revit joined the Autodesk portfolio 15 years ago this year.
 It’s been through a lot of changes since then, all of them great, and many of them thanks to the feedback that Revit users have provided.
 That’s why sharing our Revit roadmap with you is so important.
 As you read through the current roadmap, don’t forget that we take your suggestions seriously and you can always submit them through Revit ideas or by joining our Beta program.

 Now let’s get started!
 If this is the first Revit roadmap you’re reading, here are the ground rules:

 - We’re sharing some of the highlights of our product development roadmap to give you a sense of the general direction Autodesk Revit is headed.
 There’s a lot more work going on behind the scenes, and this Revit roadmap update doesn’t reflect everything our development teams are working on.

 - We plan to periodically update the roadmap because it is subject to change.
 When we can, we’ll also share videos that show some of the work-in-progress software.

 - Roadmaps are plans, not promises.
 We’re as excited as you to see new functionality make it into the products, but the development, release, and timing of any features or functionality remains at our sole discretion.

 - These roadmaps should not be used to make purchasing decisions.